themesberg/flowbite-svelte/src/routes/docs/typography/link.md

 ---

 <script>
-  import { TableProp, TableDefaultRow} from '../../utils' import {  A} from '$lib' import { props as items1 } from '../../props/A.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import {  A} from '$lib' import componentData1 from '../../component-data/A.json'
 </script>

 Get started with the link component to enable hyperlinks across pages and external websites applied to elements such as inline text, buttons, cards, inside paragraphs, and more.